mblajek/BadApplePhp/README.md

 Bad Apple in compact PHP - https://youtu.be/dPgBT_cfSr
 - scripts generate always a single frame of animation
 - frame is based on current time, so every 1/15s next frame will be served
-- to animate, continuous refreshing is needed, for now, works best in firefox
+- to animate, continuous refreshing is needed, for now, works best in Firefox
 - available here, but please don't kill my server: http://mirkl.es/ba/

 there are two versions: